 Consumer legislation proposals must add value to consumers and provide opportunity for businesses.

 Consumers are the lifeblood of reputable, reliable businesses.
-Meeting consumer needs is the purpose of any company in the commerce sector.
+Meeting consumer needs is the purpose of any company in the retail and wholesale sector.
 Businesses depend on preserving their reputation and maintaining the trust of their customers.

 Therefore, retailers and wholesalers often go well beyond the minimum legal requirements in order to win and retain customers and to have a competitive edge.